Lesnoy23011/smart-dehumidifier-controller/README.md

 # Smart Dehumidifier Controller with Home Assistant & ESP32

-An open-source solution for whole-house dehumidifier control using ESP32, ESPHome, and Home Assistant.
-Designed for flexibility, this system replaces commercial wired controllers with distributed sensor logic and full Home Assistant integration—giving you fine-grained control over humidity, CO₂, particulate matter, and fresh air intake.
+An open-source, **Home Assistant–integrated** smart controller for whole-house dehumidifiers using an **ESP32 relay board** and **distributed sensor logic**.
+This project replaces inflexible commercial units with a **fully customizable**, automation-ready setup for controlling humidity, CO₂, PM2.5, and ventilation systems.

 ---